Shackleton and Trungpa - The Escape in History

 - Chogyam Trungpa: 19-year-old Buddhist lama, no prior relevant experience.

-- The Expedition's men were volunteers, highly selected, seasoned men.
-Hardened, fit and disciplined, many had military backgrounds.
+- The Expedition's men were highly selected volunteers.
+Seasoned, fit and disciplined, many had military backgrounds.

-- The Tibetans were desperate refugees: monastics and ordinary people of all ages, from babies to the elderly, most with little relevant experience or sense of discipline.
+- The Tibetans were refugees: monastics and ordinary people of all ages, from babies to the elderly.
+Most had little relevant experience or sense of discipline.

-- Expedition: camping while adrift on ice, then hard journey, voyage to Elephant Island.
-4 ½ months.
+- Shackleton and team: mostly camping while adrift on ice, then dangerous week-long voyage to Elephant Island.
+5 ½ months.

-- Escape: arduous flight from East Tibet, including sometimes terrifying challenges.
+- Trungpa and refugees: arduous flight from East Tibet, including sometimes terrifying challenges.
 5 months.

-- Shackleton's boat voyage across stormy, treacherous seas to South Georgia Island.
-Adequate food.
-16 days.
+- Shackleton's epic boat voyage across stormy, treacherous seas to South Georgia Island.
+Regular hot meals.
+17 days.

-- Refugees' exhausting trek across immense, trackless mountain wilderness.
-Near the end many were starving, eating their leather bags.
+- Refugees' trek across immense, trackless mountain wilderness.
+By the end food had run out and the survivors were starving, eating leather bags to survive.
 3 months.

-- After deadly gunfire Communist attack, exhausted, starving survivors climb 19,000' over midwinter Himalayas to Pema Ko.
-Food: boiled leather scraps.
+- After heavy Communist gunfire attack during Brahmaputra crossing, Trungpa and survivors climb 19,000' over midwinter Himalayas.
+Food: leather scraps.
 10 days.

-Even this brief overview leaves little doubt about the Tibetan story’s place in history: those who undertook the escape accomplished something truly monumental, their story a great, shining human saga.
+Even a brief overview leaves little doubt about the Tibetan story’s place in history.
+Those who undertook the escape accomplished something truly monumental.
+Their story is a great, shining human saga, ranking with history's greatest.

-We might be tempted to go further – seeking to judge which journey was the longer or more arduous, which called on more profound depths of courage, determination and fortitude, which was the greater.
-But competitive comparisons can be invidious.
-Every great story of human heroism and fortitude in the face of deadly challenge is unique, each to be valued for itself – maybe even more so when a leader puts his own life on the line for his followers, as was the case with both leaders.
+We might be tempted to go further, to try to judge which journey was the longer or more arduous, which reflected more profound depths of courage, determination and fortitude, ask which was the greater.
+But such comparisons can be invidious.
+Every story of human heroism and endurance in the face of deadly challenge is unique, each to be valued for itself – maybe even more so when a leader puts his own life on the line for his followers, as was the case with both leaders.